alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 Also we want to keep the tree as small as possible.

-Now we came to the point where microbenchmarking doesn't show us the real picture and scary to say useless.
-And it's quite difficult (if not impossible) to measure changes and their impact.
+Now we arrived at the point where microbenchmarking doesn't show us the real picture and mostly useless.
+Also it's quite difficult (if not impossible) to measure and profile changes and their impact.
 The only CPU hardware counters.
 We identified the bottleneck as LLC misses.
 We are going to monitor only this counter via VTune Amplifier Custom analysis.

+A trick to clear L3 cache.
+Some baseline measurement of counters.

 Array pointer will still point somewhere in the heap.
 TODO

-Unsafe ins the only
+Unsafe is the only

 ![Unsafe]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/Unsafe.jpg)